What is West Wolds Slow the Flow?

 In terms of reducing flooding impacts and improving water and environmental quality within our catchment, we propose to:

-- Slow the Flow, not 'get water away' - there is always someone downstream!
+- Slow the Flow in some places, improve water flow in others - mindful that there is always someone downstream!

 - Use Natural Flood Management, or 'nature-based solutions', to catch and detain water where it falls, across all parts of the catchment;